billmj/UTEP_PNNL_DeepLearning_Optimization/Communication overhead in federated learning/readme.md

 ### 4. Profiling and Analysis

 **Profiling Tools:**
-- Use HPC profiling tools to analyze communication patterns:
+- Utilize HPC profiling tools to analyze communication patterns:
   - **Score-P**: Install, configure, and instrument code to collect performance data.
-  - **Tau**: Install, configure, and instrument code for detailed performance analysis.
+  - **Tau**: Install, configure, and instrument the code for detailed performance analysis.

 **Identify Bottlenecks:**
-- Analyze profiling data to identify major sources of communication overhead.
+- Analyze the profiling data to identify major sources of communication overhead.
 - Focus on functions or communication calls that take the most time or resources.

 ### 5. Optimization Strategies